 Barcelona is a multicultural city, promotes gender equality, children-friendly, and offers a wide range of international schools options for the expat community and multicultural family.

 Changing lifestyle as a family is one of the main reasons we move to Spain.
-Life in Tainan was comfortable, but it feels like always eating the same type of cuisine, listen to the same kind of music, limited racial diversity.
-We are a multicultural family who is seeking to experience different cultures, music, and international food, never stop exploring!
+Life in Tainan was comfortable, but it feels like always eating the same type of cuisine, listening to the same kind of music, limited racial diversity.
+We are a multicultural family who is seeking to experience diversity, world cultures, and international food, never stop exploring!

 5. Career development

-Before blogging, I was working in marketing strategies and event planning; Daniel is a financial advisor.
+Before Nanani World, I was working in marketing strategies and event planning; Daniel is a financial advisor.
 We are seeking to gain international exposure to stimulus creativity and knowledge.
 Barcelona is a vibrant city that is full of stories to tell.

 6. Spain is great!

 In Barcelona, the weather is always beautiful, 300 pleasant days!
-Beach and mountains are nearby; the city designed many beautiful parks and playgrounds for children.
+Beaches and mountains are nearby; the city designed many beautiful parks and playgrounds for children.

 Spain is famously known for its healthy lifestyle, and it offers one of the best quality of life.
-Sound like a dream!
+Sounds like a dream!